Broncos vs. Saints prediction, odds, pick for NFL Week 7

 Final Broncos-Saints Prediction & Pick

 There are a lot of injuries in this game.
-The status of each injured player is still up in the air, so it;s best to wait to bet on this game until you hear the game-time decisions an hour before the contest.
+The status of each injured player is still up in the air, so it's best to wait to bet on this game until you hear the game-time decisions an hour before the contest.
 I don't expect it to be high-scoring, but the over-under at 36.5 is low.
 I'm taking the Over to hope that 4-5 touchdowns will be scored in this game.
+Take Denver to win as well.